 Drafting and Negotiating Agreements

-A major part of the Group’s practice is focused upon prevention and resolution of disputes by working with clients before and during construction.
+A major part of the Construction Law practice is focused on prevention and resolution of disputes by working with clients before and during construction.
 On a daily basis, our Group reviews, edits, drafts and negotiates commercial and industrial construction agreements for private and public owners, general contractors, and other parties engaged in construction projects.
 Efforts are made to lessen the possibility of disputes through effective contract drafting and subsequent monitoring of areas of potential dispute during the course of construction.
 The Group reviews and/or develops agreements that further our client’s construction objectives, such as, having projects in on time and under budget.
 Moreover, agreements drafted by the Group help provide and maintain procedures and responsibilities during design and construction, which promotes certainty, productivity, and progress.
 When disputes arise, efforts are immediately undertaken to find and implement creative solutions as an alternative to arbitration or litigation.

 Most notably, in an effort led by Scott Cahalan, the Group drafted two nationally-used standard forms of agreements between Owners and Contractors for the Associated Owners and Developers (“AOD”).
 The AOD’s standard form agreements change the way in which standard form agreements are used on construction projects by focusing their primary interest on the welfare of the Project as a whole.
 By way of example, they require the parties to communicate and cooperate to avoid or mitigate the impacts of claims by demanding early and full disclosure to give the parties a better and more immediate understanding of the facts giving rise to a claim.